 There are two boreholes in the camp with a capacity of 120m3/h which ensures good water quality and quantity control as well as better cost efficiency.
-In April, the average water supply to the camp was 1,600 m3 per day.
+In August, the average water supply to the camp was 61,650 m3 per day.
 Water is distributed through the water supply network to 302 tap stands.
-The daily average water distribution was 44 I/p/d, (litres per person per day) higher than the 35 I/p/d standard.
-An average Waste Water dislodging of 743 m3/day is transported to an external Waste Water Treatment Plant (WWTP) 75km away from the Camp.
+The daily average water distribution was 54 L/P/D., (litres per person per day).
+An average Waste Water dislodging of 743 m3/day transported to an external Waste Water Treatment Plant (WWTP) EIN GHAZAL 75 KM a way from Azraq Camp.
+An average solid waste collection of 510 tons and the total recyclable solid waste was 35 tons/month.